Roof Replacement Cost

 Some roofing material manufacturers require special training and/or credentials before allowing a contractor to install their products.

-Inquire with the contractor about the roofing products that the company is qualified to install.
+Enquire with the contractor about the roofing products that the company is qualified to install.
 The more roofing products a contractor is certified to install, the more likely you are to get the best product for your roof.

+You should also ask the contractor if they have copies of the manufacturer's specification sheets.
 These sheets detail the proper installation methods and which fasteners, adhesives, and other materials are compatible with the roofing product.

 The specification sheets will come in handy when it comes time to inspect the roof in the future.